mfelleisen/Telegram/README.md

 uses control _state_, while the stream solution is essentially algebraic.

+### Continuation Passing Style (Program Inversion)

+Each transformer can consume an additional functional argument: the function that consumes the one word or the one telegram record.
+This extra argument is the continuation relative to the value passed on, that is, it deals with this one value and then hands control back to the transformer.

+- [cps](cps.rkt): use a continuation-passing style to go back and forth between producers and consumers of values

+*Note* This solution comes pretty close to the program-inversion technique in Jackson's book.
+His use of COBOL obscures the continuation "paragraphs" and there are other small differences.

 ### read-block

 - a simulation of block reading from files
 - sample strings that can be used as a "blocked" file of telegrams and some leading words of this "blocked file"